 The most likely reason for a revival notice is the defendant's wish to be formally acquitted on the offence or offences charged.

-The defendant must make the request within 35 days of the notice being sent to the court (Criminal Procedure Rules 2015, paragraph 12.3).
+The defendant must make the request within not more than 25 business days of the notice being sent to the court (Criminal Procedure Rules, rule 12.3).

 The revival request does not affect the termination of orders regarding bail or custody.
 If the defendant has been released from custody following the discontinuance of the case under s.23, they cannot be detained if the proceedings are revived.

 Unless circumstances have changed significantly since the notice of discontinuance was issued, to the extent that the proceedings should now continue, the prosecution will formally offer no evidence in court.

 Sections 23(9) and 23A(5) of the Prosecution of Offences Act 1985 provide that discontinuance does not prevent the institution of fresh proceedings in respect of the same offence.